A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: The breakdown transition

 \section{The breakdown transition}

 To examine if the quantum breakdown model can describe the dielectric breakdown phenomena, we numerically calculate the time-evolution of a fermion added into the particle vacuum state of the system.
-We consider uniform chemical potential $\mu_m=\mu$ and random interactions with strength $J>0$.
+We consider uniform chemical potential $\mu_m=\mu$ and random interactions with strength $J=10$.
 By the chiral symmetry (\cref{sec:chiral}), we can assume $\mu\ge0$ without loss of generality.
+We will examine both weak and strong disorder potentials $W$.

-As explained in \cref{sec:model-physical}, in the dielectric breakdown picture, $\mu$ can be understood as the ionization energy for producing a fermion, while $J$ can be viewed as the electric field induced potential energy difference between neighboring layers (the energy a fermion can gain upon moving forward by one site).
-When $J>2\mu$, the energy a fermion gains when moving a site forward will be able to overcome the energy cost of producing two more fermions, allowing the particle avalanche to happen.
+As explained in \cref{sec:model-physical}, in the dielectric breakdown picture, $\mu$ can be understood as the ionization energy for producing a fermion, with disorder potential within a range of $W$, while $J$ can be viewed as the electric field induced potential energy difference between neighboring layers (the energy a fermion can gain upon moving forward by one site).

+In the case of weak disorder potential $W\ll J$, when $J>2\mu$, the energy a fermion gains when moving a site forward will be able to overcome the energy cost of producing two more fermions, allowing the particle avalanche to happen.
 Therefore, we expect the breakdown transition to happen at

-As we will show, this point indeed corresponds to a breakdown transition in the quantum breakdown model.
+As we will show, this point indeed corresponds to a breakdown transition in the quantum breakdown model with $W\ll J$.